edu05/java-katas/src/main/java/kata/bowlingrevistied/README.md

 2. Players that are not in the game are not allowed to roll pins - throw an InvalidPlayerException in such a case

 3. Players that are not in the game are not allowed to get their score - throw an InvalidPlayerException in such a case

+Explain to yourself, after a player rolls some pins, why don't we need to put the updated List back into the Map?